omr-turbo/gc-arrays-tutorial/worksheet.md

 Both the `RefArray` and `BinArray` have valid headers as their first field, which allows us to access the header of an `AnyArray` directly, regardless of what the underlying type actually is.

-Define the helper function `kind`, which returns the type of an `AnyArray` by reading the header:
+The helper function `kind` will returns the type of an `AnyArray` by reading the header.
+Define the function `kind` in `include/Splash/Arrays.hpp`:

 ```c++
 /// Find the kind of array by reading from it's header.